 The assessment may reveal more than one indication per domain within the different domains.
 The domains are always addressed in a fixed order, as described in the below.
-Treatment is started with the first indication in the Motoric domain.
+Treatment is started with the first indication in the Motor domain.
 Transfer occurs in accordance with the pattern described in the above.

 It is possible that by achieving one modified behaviour, another indication will spontaneously disappear.
 For example, in some cases, the indication for speaking in shorter sentences (more in step with the child's level of grammatical ability), is achieved spontaneously when the parent reduces his or her articulation rate.
 The slower rate invokes the use of shorter sentences.
-Another possibility is that treatment may no longer be indicated, for example after reducing the Demands in the Motoric and Linguistic domains.
-These modifications may cause the fluency of the child to improve to such an extent that further treatment is no longer indicated (see Paragraph 7, Tapering off the therapy).
+Another possibility is that treatment may no longer be indicated, for example, after just reducing the Demands in the Motor and Linguistic domains.
+These modifications may have caused the child's stuttering to have been extinguished, so that further treatment is no longer indicated (see paragraph 7, Tapering off the therapy).